 No legal proceedings were brought against Flughafen Zürich AG or its fully consolidated subsidiaries for anti-competitive behaviour or violations of anti-trust and monopoly laws during the year under review.

 Internal Audit is an independent and autonomous unit within the company.
 It reports functionally to the Audit & Finance Committee.
 Its auditing activities help to identify risks and weaknesses in established processes, enabling any gaps to be closed.
+Internal Audit takes a risk-based inspection approach which also includes the majority-owned subsidiaries abroad.
+In 2022, Internal Audit took on more staff in order to keep pace with growth in international business and generally increasing complexity.

 Secondary occupations and political office